-Program Objective Brief description Impact Youth entrepreneurship awareness workshop To develop entrepreneurial skills among young people in business and enhance their business management ability The workshop was conducted by National Youth Development Agencies and attended by local young people in business It has assisted young people within the municipality to develop necessary confidence and the knowhow in the management of the business.
+Program Objective Brief description Impact young people in business business.
 It has also assisted them in identifying business opportunities Intercultural & intergenerational dialogue To develop the understanding amongst people of different generational groups on how each generation view some moral topical issues The dialogue was conducted in partnership with Dept. of Arts and Culture it was held at R/Bay Auditorium it was attended by 150 school children and 50 adults It managed to create an understanding on how different generations viewed different moral topical issues and in the process it enhanced the tolerance of different generations different views Women in local govt. leadership conference To create a platform where women within management could share their experiences with an intention to enhance their work performance The conference was attended by 86 women leaders from level 11 upwards and Women Councilors it received presentations on women related topical issues It boosted the moral of the women leaders and it managed to come up with a programme for women empowerment Launch of people living with disability forum To create a platform where people living with disability can sit and share their experiences with an intention to develop the program and structure that will deal with their issues The launch was held at Hlanganani hall and it was attended by 40 people living with disability representing different organizations Through presentations people living with disability managed to know about different govt. programs targeting them and their rights.
-They also managed to develop a program and the structure Multi-stakeholder HIV/AIDS workshop To discuss the five year draft strategy for HIV/AIDS and adopt it, to pave the way forward on the establishment of the Local AIDS Council It was attended by Councilors led by Mayor, business, traditional healers, civil society, academics and labour The workshop managed to effect some changes on the draft strategy and paved the way forward on the establishment of Local AIDS Council
+They also managed to develop a program and the structure Multi-stakeholder HIV/AIDS workshop To discuss the five year draft strategy for HIV/AIDS and adopt it, to pave the way forward on the establishment of the Local AIDS Council Councilors led by